-Dates when problems Course Code(s) Outline: affected your studies • why you were unable to bring your problems to the attention of your Program Coordinator or responsible faculty (outside of the exam member at the time they were experienced. period) • the nature of the problem you were experiencing and how the problem(s) affected your studies. • if you attempted any part(s) of the assessment.
-1
+Dates when problems affected your studies (outside of the exam period) Course Code(s) Outline: • why you were unable to bring your problems to the attention of your Program Coordinator or responsible faculty member at the time they were experienced. • the nature of the problem you were experiencing and how the problem(s) affected your studies. • if you attempted any part(s) of the assessment.

-$\label{lem:complete} \textbf{Table C} \ \ \text{when serious adverse circumstances affected your internship/work placement}.$
+Complete Table C when serious adverse circumstances affected your internship/work placement.

-Outline why you are unable to continue your current placement and the nature of the problem you are experiencing.
+Dates when problems affected your placement Outline why you are unable to continue your current placement and the nature of the problem you are experiencing.

-Section E: Withdrawal Describe your current situation and provide strong supporting evidence that will support your request for withdrawal from your studies.
+Section E: Withdrawal

+Describe your current situation and provide strong supporting evidence that will support your request for withdrawal from your studies.
 Indicate that period that you wish to withdraw.